Luis A. Miranda Jr.

 Luis Antonio Miranda Concepción (born August 23, 1954) is a Puerto Rican political strategist, philanthropist, advocacy consultant, and author of the book Relentless: My Story of the Latino Spirit That Is Transforming America.
+He is the father of playwright Lin-Manuel Miranda.

 Early life

 Miranda was born and raised in Vega Alta, Puerto Rico.
 He moved from Puerto Rico to New York City at 18 when he received a scholarship from New York University.
 He earned his Bachelor of Arts from the University of Puerto Rico and pursued graduate work in psychology at New York University.